MickeyMullin/mickeymullin.com/src/render/posts/ghostwolf-01-twitch.html.md

 [//]: # (Revealed)

-A breath Diana didn’t realize she’d been holding exploded from around her gag.
+<a name="revealed"></a>A breath Diana didn’t realize she’d been holding exploded from around her gag.
 Cold water!
 What the hell?
 They were…washing her?
 Firmly but not unkindly.
 Diana was pretty damn sure it would still constitute sexual assault, legally—you really need a woman’s tacit permission before you strip her naked and bathe her—but still, Diana felt relief cascade over her nerves: The hadn’t done anything else to her.
 Prospective rapists might yet want to bathe you first…but they were so quiet.
 She had not heard a single word from any of them from her kidnapping up to this truly surreal sponge bath.
 Still fueled by her will to survive, she also began to again hope that she could come away from this without being fully violated by her captors.

 As her bonds had not allowed her any movement at all, she regretfully admitted that she appreciated having her own filth cleared away from her body.
 She didn’t appreciate it enough to allow them even a modicum of forgiveness for her abduction—she would not allow herself to grow attracted to her captors!
 Stockholm Syndrome my ass!
 (OK, maybe that took way longer than a day or so.
 But still.)